 Subsection (e): DJJ P&P L-100 Procedures VI(b) requires documentation by the PREA Compliance Manager in JOMIS, chrono note type PREA.
-The facility reports in the PAQ that there have been no administrative or criminal investigations in the past 12 months.
+The facility reported in the PAQ that there were no administrative investigations and one criminal investigation in the past 12 months.